AdrianKriger/eo_for_LandCover/README.md

     ## eo-learn:

-       1) AOI, reference mask and Sentinel-2 imagery (or fill EOPatchs with data);
+       1) Select Area and create AOI
+       2) Access Sentinel-2 imagery, and along with reference Land Cover, create data for training (or fill EOPatchs);
-       2) Train, Test and Validate;
+       3) Train, Test and Validate;
-       3) Predict.
+       4) Predict.

     ## fastai:

-       1) AOI, reference mask and Sentinel-2 imagery (or fill EOPatchs with data);
+       1) Select Area and create AOI
+       2) Access Sentinel-2 imagery, and along with reference Land Cover, create data for training (or fill EOPatchs);
-       2) Retrieve a previously trained Sentinel-2 Deep Learning model.
+       3) Retrieve a previously trained Sentinel-2 Deep Learning model.
 Train, Test and Validate;
-       3) Inference.
+       4) Inference.